 - Current Ratio – Should be greater than 1

 - Dividend Yield – Depends on Investor preference.
-Regular dividends for last 5 years favoured.
+Regular dividends for last 5 years favored.

 Read more here: 8 Financial Ratio Analysis that Every Stock Investor Should Know